CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-a-command-line-interface.md

 ### openEHR-specific options

-- `-iopenehr FILE ...` or `-i openehr FILE ...` accepts one or more canonical openEHR JSON or YAML compositions.
+- `-iopenehr FILE ...` or `-i openehr FILE ...` accepts openEHR JSON or YAML input as patient-bearing envelopes or composition sets.
-- `--openehr-patient-id ID` supplies a patient identifier when it cannot be resolved from the openEHR payload itself.
+- openEHR input must carry a resolvable patient identifier in the payload or envelope; otherwise the conversion fails.
+- multiple openEHR files are supported when patient identity can be resolved; multi-patient input is grouped automatically before mapping.
-- The current openEHR CLI path is **experimental** and currently supports **BFF output only**.
+- The current openEHR CLI path is **experimental** and currently supports **BFF** and **PXF** output.

 ### General options